 Despite limited powers, the SNP Scottish Government took bold steps to set up a new Scottish social security system – with dignity, fairness and respect at the heart of everything it does.

 Since we began making payments in 2018, Scotland’s social security system has made a real positive impact on families across the country.

-Social Security Scotland now administers 11 benefits – seven of which are new and unique within the UK, such as the Scottish Child Payment, labelled by charities as a “game-changer” in our fight against poverty.
+Social Security Scotland now administers 13 benefits – seven of which are completely new and unique within the UK, such as the Scottish Child Payment, labelled by charities as a “game-changer” in our fight against poverty.

-But our ambition doesn’t stop there.
-From April 2022, we are doubling the Scottish Child Payment to £20 per week, per eligible child – four times the original amount that campaigners called for.
+In 2022, to help families with the impact of the cost-of-living crisis, we’ve increased the Scottish Child Payment to £25 per week, per eligible child – five times the original amount that campaigners called for, and a 150% increase in just one year.

 We’ve built this new system with, for and around the people who use it – guided by the fundamental belief that welfare is not a burden, but an investment in our people.